Jan0660/kittygifs/docs/selfhost.md

 ### `mongoUrl`

+Required.
 Connection string to your MongoDB instance.
 See [MongoDB docs](https://docs.mongodb.com/manual/reference/connection-string/) for more info.

 ### `databaseName`

+Required.
 Name of the database to use, will be created if it doesn't exist.

 ### `address`

+Required.
 Address to listen on.

+### `apiUrl`

+Required.
+URL of the API, used in the verification email.
+Must not have a trailing slash.

 ### `allowSignup`